 Eating Out Costs

 Eating out several times a week will lift your monthly food bill well above a home-cooking baseline.
-Mix home cooking with targeted dining: budget a set number of restaurant meals, choose value-focused neighborhoods, and track per-meal spend to keep totals predictable.
+Mix home cooking with targeted dining.
+Budget a set number of restaurant meals.
+Choose value-focused neighborhoods.
+Track per-meal spend to keep totals predictable.

 Healthcare and Insurance Outlays

 Plan carefully for premiums and out-of-pocket care.
-MIT’s 2025 local budget sets medical costs for a single adult around $249/month (annual ~$2,987) and higher for families, which is a practical starting point if you’re estimating typical out-of-pocket spending.[1]
+MIT’s 2026 local budget sets medical costs for a single adult around $245/month (annual ~$2,934).
+It’s higher for families.
+This is a practical starting point if you’re estimating typical out-of-pocket spending.[1]

 - Include premiums in your monthly fixed costs to avoid surprises.